Econiverse/econiverse/content/privacy_and_security/vpn/_index.md

+To start, check [here](https://browserleaks.com/ip) to see what you look like to everyone else on the internet and run a DNS leak test [here](https://www.dnsleaktest.com/) to see who you are trusting with your private data.

 An IP address is a unique digital location that is used to route data back and forth between your device and the source of the data.
 This location is represented in the form of numbers, such as [65.156.112.48].
 Since this is a unique location, it can